Best Behaved Dog Breeds: Does Breed Determine a Dog’s Personality?

 So, that is the advantage of maybe having a look at a dog who’s older.

 But like I said, with a little training, any character trait can be molded and formed.
-If you have a dog that you’re struggling with, I suggest you check my program, The Online Dog Trainer, for some help!
+If you have a dog that you’re struggling with, I suggest you check my program, The Dog Calming Code, for some help!

 I hope you’ve enjoyed this post.
 It’s been a lot of fun for me just thinking about dog behaviour traits.
 Have a great day and as always, love your dog.